adxgun/website/content/posts/golang_automated_testing.md

 ### Mocking
-Mocking is creating objects and functions that simulates or mimic the behavior of real objects/functions.
+Mocking is the process of creating objects and functions that simulates or mimics the behavior of real or actual objects/functions.
 REST services code structures are often complex with many dependencies.
 One of the best way to isolate these dependencies without too much hassles and unnecessary resources wasting is mocking.
 Let's assume you need to test an API endpoint that accepts user details, performs data transformation and finally, persist the data.
 Your responsibility as a unit tester is to make sure you successfully accept, process and make calls to the database to persist the data, whether database connection succeeds or not is NOT your responsibility which is why you would `mock` this aspect.
 Unit testing is also about assumption, putting it mildly -- **Assuming database connection state is X, then API behavior should be Y**

 Enough talking, show me the code!